Cal009/Healthy-Mind-Healthy-Life/README.md

 I used https://fontawesome.com/ to get icons for social media links in my footer.

-Had to change buttons to list due to error on W3C in header
+Had to change buttons to list due to error on W3C in header.
+Originally had button as a child element of an a href, thena child of a nav element.